mocthemocc/mocthemocc/README.md

 ### [Energy model of an indoor ice hockey stadium](https://github.com/mocthemocc/applied-mathematical-modelling-2026)

-*Curtin University · group project*
+*Curtin University · group project · on going*

 An ice hockey stadium has to be heated and refrigerated at the same time: the upper zone is kept at a comfortable temperature for spectators, while the lower zone sits directly above the ice.
 We model the building as these two lumped thermal zones.